-In addition to the entire Walt Disney content library, Disney Plus is home to the Marvel Cinematic Universe and its exciting slate of spin-off shows, like WandaVision and the recently released The Falcon and the Winter Soldier, plus Pixar Studio’s animations, National Geographic documentaries, and the entire Star Wars franchise.
+Alongside the Disney library of animated classics, Disney Plus is home to the Marvel Cinematic Universe and its growing lineup of spin-off shows, like WandaVision and the recently concluded The Falcon and the Winter Soldier, as well as Pixar Studio’s animations, National Geographic documentaries, and the complete Star Wars series.

-There’s been a recent bump in the monthly fee from $6.99 to $7.99 a month, reflecting the growing amount of content on the platform and the quality of upcoming Originals like Loki, The Book of Boba Fett and She-Hulk, all landing on Disney Plus in 2021.
+There's been a recent price hike in the monthly fee from $6.99 to $7.99 a month, as the content on the platform slowly expands.
+This year, Loki, The Book of Boba Fett and Hawkeye are among the big hitters landing on Disney Plus.

 - Disney Plus prices: head to the website to see the best deals and sign up

-You can also watch the acclaimed Raya and the Last Dragon for a one-time fee with Disney Plus Premier Access.
-Membership delivers a large wallop of entertainment – but is the Disney Plus price worth it?
+You can also watch new releases like the acclaimed Raya and the Last Dragon and upcoming Cruella and Black Widow for a one-time fee with Disney Plus Premier Access.
+Subscribing gives you a solid library to get started with, then – but is the Disney Plus price worth it?

-To make things clear, we’ll detail whether the Disney Plus price warrants the subscription.
-Given the impressive competition offered by VOD stalwarts like Netflix, Amazon Prime Video, and HBO Max, we’ll explore how each compares to Disney Plus – its special deals, bundle costs, sign up offers, and free-trial information – so that you can decide which one deserves your hard-earned cash.
+To make things clear, below we’ll break down whether the Disney Plus price warrants the subscription cost.
+Given the impressive competition offered by VOD stalwarts like Netflix, Amazon Prime Video, and HBO Max, we’ll explore how each compares to Disney Plus – its special deals, bundles, sign up offers, and free-trial information – so that you can decide which one deserves your hard-earned cash.

 Disney Plus price at a glance